hzron3/Exercise2/README.md

-This is latest README File
+This is latest of README File